compsb-unimi/sas-tutorial/arrayfire.md

 export LD_LIBRARY_PATH="$HOME/build/spdlog/lib64/:$LD_LIBRARY_PATH"
 ```
 ### Link to libcuda library
 The next step can be tricky as it involves identifying a specific CUDA library on the cluster and linking it to your home directory.
-Since the installation occurs on the login node, the CUDA drivers are not directly available during code compilation.
-Therefore, the stub library `libcuda.so` must be found on the HPC system.
+As the installation takes place on the login node, the CUDA drivers may not be directly available during code compilation.
+As an alternative, the stub library `libcuda.so` must be found on the HPC system.
 If the location is not clear, use the following command to find it:
 ```
 find / -name libcuda.so 2>/dev/null
 ```